 Last spring I found out about my daughter’s latest crush.
 No big deal, she’d had crushes before, it’s just part of growing up.
 Then, right after her fourteenth birthday, BOOM!
 The crush liked her too.
 That revelation floored me.
 I hadn’t been ready for the liking back part.

 What to do?
 How to help?
 I’d been preparing for this moment since she was 8.
 I’d read books, talked to friends, actively pursued information on the topic.
-After all this research I’d come to the conclusion that Queen Bees and Wannabes by Rosalind Wiseman was worth a spot on My Forever Bookshelf.
+After all this research I’d come to the conclusion that Queen Bees and Wannabes by Rosalind Wiseman was worth a spot on my bookshelf.
 It’s been my go to reference ever since.

 I had it all mapped out in my mind.
 I would meet with the Mom, talk to her, find out a little about the family, tell her my daughter’s guidelines so she knew where I stood on the fourteen year old dating scene, and if all went well, give consent for my daughter to go to the movie night.
 I went to sleep peaceful in the knowledge that I had a plan of action.